If you’re like most car owners, you probably don’t pay a lot of attention to your tires.

 Types of Tires: Winter Vs. Summer

 Maybe you’ve heard of winter tires, but aren’t sure what they are or how they differ from standard tires.
 Or, maybe you didn’t even know that different types of tires exist!
+If you live down south in Georgia, you probably have never had to worry about snow tires.
 Either way, don’t worry: we’ll explain.

 Summer tires really ought to be called “spring to fall” tires, as that’s what they’re designed for.
 They’re usually meant to function well in a variety of conditions: cool weather, hot weather, rainy weather, dry weather, on and on.
 They’re fairly versatile, and in some parts of the country they’re all you need.